SOY SORRY: PART 1

 It almost makes you wonder: is there a drug that doesn’t feminize men?!

-Maybe the medicine cabinet classics like Advil, Tylenol, and Aspirin?
-Believe it or not, the active ingredients in these common pills have been found to negatively affect testosterone levels in men.47
+Even the medicine cabinet mainstays like Advil, Tylenol, and aspirin have been found to negatively affect testosterone levels in men.47

 Cause 6: Certain diseases